smarc-project/smarc_simulations/README.md

 Open a new tab, don't forget to source your catkin workspace every time you do this.

-Then launch gazebo with an empty world using:
+Then launch gazebo with an pipeline world using:
 ```
-roslaunch uuv_descriptions empty_underwater_world.launch
+roslaunch smarc_worlds pipe_following.launch
 ```
 Then we open a new tab and launch a simulation of the small smarc auv:
 ```